AmirRezaBabaAhmadi/A_Tutorial_Code_for_KAN_v1_Kolmogorov_Arnold_Neural_Network/README.md

 - `torchvision`
 - `tqdm`

-Code Explanation
+## Code Explanation

-KAN Model Definition
+### KAN Model Definition

-The KAN class implements the Kolmogorov Arnold Neural Network, which consists of several KANLinear layers.
+The `KAN` class implements the Kolmogorov Arnold Neural Network, which consists of several `KANLinear` layers.
 Each layer integrates B-splines for flexible and smooth interpolation.

-Key Components:
+**Key Components:**

---KANLinear: A custom linear layer utilizing B-splines for transformations.
+- **`KANLinear`**: A custom linear layer utilizing B-splines for transformations.
---KAN: A sequential model composed of multiple KANLinear layers.
+- **`KAN`**: A sequential model composed of multiple `KANLinear` layers.

---Training and Evaluation
+### Training and Evaluation

---The training script performs the following steps:
+The training script performs the following steps:

---Data Loading: Loads and preprocesses the MNIST dataset.
+- **Data Loading**: Loads and preprocesses the MNIST dataset.
---Model Initialization: Sets up the KAN model, optimizer, and learning rate scheduler.
+- **Model Initialization**: Sets up the KAN model, optimizer, and learning rate scheduler.
---Training Loop: Trains the model for a specified number of epochs and updates learning rates.
+- **Training Loop**: Trains the model for a specified number of epochs and updates learning rates.
---Validation: Evaluates the model’s performance on a validation set.
+- **Validation**: Evaluates the model’s performance on a validation set.

-Contributing
+## Contributing

 Feel free to submit issues or pull requests if you find bugs or have suggestions for improvements.
 Please follow the standard GitHub contribution guidelines.

-Acknowledgements
+## Acknowledgements

-PyTorch and torchvision libraries for providing the framework and datasets.
+- PyTorch and torchvision libraries for providing the framework and datasets.
-The original authors and contributors of the Kolmogorov Arnold Neural Network concept.
-(Read more:https://arxiv.org/abs/2404.19756#)
+- The original authors and contributors of the Kolmogorov Arnold Neural Network concept.
+[Read more](https://arxiv.org/abs/2404.19756#)